abdulkadirdere/sudoku_dip/README.md

 - Click Run and results will start populating

 Optional: Change the input file name to any of the Sudoku puzzles that can be found in the `data` folder, to test the solution with different Sudoku puzzles.

+#### Results
+Results are saved as CSV and XLS files in the `output` folder.
+Heatmap image has been saved for comparison purposes with the original Sudoku puzzle image.